Skip to content

 node_idstrBlock ID from the workflow YAML

-block_typestrBlock type (linear, gate, code, loop, workflow)
+block_typestrBlock type (linear, gate, synthesize, dispatch, code, loop, workflow)

 statusNodeStatuspending / running / completed / failed